adhammo/it-takes-one/README.md

 ## Story

 The youngest of two brothers is stuck in a maze and tries to reunite with his older brother.
-Unforutenly his brother is also stuck in a maze but in the past.
+Unfortunately, his brother is also stuck in a maze but in the past.
 Each of them faces many different puzzles, monsters, and bosses to finally be together again.

 ## Controls